LeQuangHuy-1809/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 - Lock down the config file.
     - Remove all aspects of configuration that are not in use.
     - Encrypt sensitive parts of the `web.config` using `aspnet_regiis -pe` ([command line help](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-2.0/k6h9cz8h(v=vs.80))).
-- For Click Once applications, the .NET Framework should be upgraded to use the latest version to ensure `TLS 1.2` or later support.
+- For Click Once applications, the .NET Framework should be upgraded to use the latest version to ensure support of `TLS 1.2` or later.

 ## ASP NET Web Forms Guidance